Lacamas Prairie Natural Area

 Lacamas Prairie Natural Area is a Washington Natural Area in Clark County, Washington.
-It encompasses the 211 combined acres of Lacamas Prairie Natural Area Preserve and Lacamas Prairie Natural Resources Conservation Area.
+It encompasses the combined 211 acres of Lacamas Prairie Natural Area Preserve and Lacamas Prairie Natural Resources Conservation Area.

 The natural area serves to protect the Willamette Valley wet prairie ecosystem, as well as the Oregon white oak and Oregon ash forests surrounding the prairie.

 Conservation

-Lacamas Prairie Natural Resources Conservation Area/Natural Area was first established in 2007 following land acquisition by Washington Department of Natural Resources (DNR), who continues to administer the combined units.
-DNR aims to conserve the total 1,622 acres of prairie in the area.
-In addition to the DNR owned lands, 244 acres are owned and protected by Clark County, and an additional 14 are owned by Columbia Land Trust.
+Lacamas Prairie Natural Resources Conservation Area/Natural Area was first established in 2007 following land acquisition by Washington Department of Natural Resources (DNR), which continues to administer the combined units.
+DNR aims to conserve the total 1622 acres of prairie in the area.
+In addition to the DNR owned lands, 244 acres are owned and protected by Clark County, and an additional 14 acres are owned by Columbia Land Trust.
 The remaining land is privately owned.
 Between 2019 and 2021, DNR was granted $6.3 million by the state of Washington for the purposes of land acquisition and stewardship for Lacamas Prairie.

 DNR periodically performs prescribed burns to maintain the prairie ecosystem and reduce populations of invasive species.